MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/grant-admin-consent.md

 :::zone pivot="ms-powershell"

-## Grant admin consent for delegated permissions using PowerShell
+## Grant admin consent for delegated permissions using Microsoft Graph PowerShell

 In the following example, you grant delegated permissions defined by a resource enterprise application to a client enterprise application.
 This consent is granted on behalf of all users.